clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/how-does-billing-work.md

 ### Check your current user count

-Get an overview of licensed users in your injixo account for the current and previous months.
+To get an overview of licensed users in your injixo account for the current and previous months, proceed as follows:

 1. Click _Subscription_{:.menu-item}.
     The **Your Current Subscription** section displays a table with the total user count for the current month.
 2. In the **History** section, select the **month** and **year** to populate a graph in the **User Count** section.

 Note: Your invoice will include the user count as a line item.